bhattlab/AWIGen2Microbiome/workflows/README.md

 sed -i 's/2.6.0/3.0.3/g' db_mOTU_versions
 ```

+#### Phanta database

+For running [Phanta](https://github.com/bhattlab/phanta), please note that
+Phanta was developed as a Snakemake workflow and the port to Nextflow is a
+bit hacky.
+As of yet, it is pretty unclear if we will want to include it in
+the final analysis.
+If you want to run it, you will need a Kraken2 database.
+[Here](https://github.com/bhattlab/phanta/blob/main/databases.md) is a list of
+databases that are made available with the tool.
+You can download and extract
+the tarball following the documentation for the tool.

 ## Running the workflows

 To run the workflow, you need Java and Nextflow running in your system.
 On an